 Product exports reach 90%

 Ninety percent of the production at Kaukas is exported, mainly for use in the joinery, furniture and construction industries.
 The Chinese market in particular has stabilised production in recent years.
-However, since the early 2000s, Kaukas sawmill’s biggest customer has been Japan, which uses Nordic sawn timber in house construction — the wood is strong and withstands earthquakes better.
+However, since the early 2000s, Kaukas sawmill’s biggest customer has been Japan, which uses Nordic sawn timber in house construction — the wood is strong and withstands earthquakes better than alterntive materials.

-The sawmill industry has a promising future ahead too, thanks to the increase in wood construction in Finland.
-The legislative obstacles to using wood in the construction of multi-storey buildings have been removed.
-Log construction has increased, even in public construction.
+The sawmill industry has a promising future ahead too, thanks to the increase in wooden construction in Finland.
+The legislative obstacles to using wood in the construction of multi-storey buildings have been removed hence log construction has increased, even in public projects.

 An important part of the Lappeenranta community